-Private Networking for Leaders, Thinkers, and Innovators who want to share a better world
+Private Networking for Leaders, Thinkers, and Innovators from Leading Universities who want to share a better world

 A social network that goes beyond sharing pictures Imagine that you can find out what other alumni love, what inspires them, what ideas shape the way they see the world.
 Unicircles allows this by connecting alumni networks, and by facilitating the sharing of preferences and reviews.
 Knowing what my friends are doing, eating, or seeing is fun - but there is so much more to share within University Circles.